postman721/Launch-Center/README.md

 ### Media Launcher
+Note: name has been changed to more descriptive Meida Launcher.

 Media Launcher is a sleek and user-friendly media launcher application built with Python and PyQt5.
 It allows you to quickly access your favorite media platforms with just a click, streamlining your entertainment experience.